alexmaie/articles/ABP-Hangfire-AzurePostgreSQL/post.md

 # Integrate Hangfire

 We are going to use the existing hangfire integration with ABP.
 For simplicity sake, we are just going to implement a basic worker so that we can test the use case.
+1. Follow the steps from here https://abp.io/docs/latest/framework/infrastructure/background-workers/hangfire. **Important**, in the abp documentation, under Configuration, there is a paragraph about setting up sql server.
+Please ignore that part, since we are going to configure hangfire with Postgres.
-1. Follow the steps from here https://abp.io/docs/latest/framework/infrastructure/background-workers/hangfire.
-For reference, install the module into project Article.HangfirePgsql.Application
+2. For reference, install the module into project Article.HangfirePgsql.Application
-2. Install the Hangfire PostgreSQL package into project Article.HangfirePgsql.Web
+3. Install the Hangfire PostgreSQL package into project Article.HangfirePgsql.Web
 ```
 dotnet add package Hangfire.PostgreSql
 ```
-3. Create a new class called  AzureManagedIdentityNpgsqlConnectionFactory in project Article.HangfirePgsql.Web with the following content
+4. Create a new class called  AzureManagedIdentityNpgsqlConnectionFactory in project Article.HangfirePgsql.Web with the following content
 ``` c#
     public class AzureManagedIdentityNpgsqlConnectionFactory(string connectionString, PostgreSqlStorageOptions options, [CanBeNull] Action<NpgsqlConnection>? connectionSetup = null) : NpgsqlInstanceConnectionFactoryBase(options)
     {